 Overview

-Processing canned food in a high-pressure canner or a boiling water-bath canner uses high temperature to prevent the growth of bacteria and destroy enzymes.
-Done properly, canning with intense heat prevents the growth of bacteria, destroys enzymes, removes oxygen and creates a high vacuum seal.
-A good seal on canning jars keeps liquids in, and air and microorganisms out.
-If food is not canned properly then bacteria, yeasts and moulds inside the jar can spoil food and make you sick.
-However you must be vigilant about botulism prevention.
+Processing canned food in either a high-pressure canner or a boiling water-bath canner uses high temperature to prevent the growth of bacteria and destroy enzymes, as well as removes oxygen and creates a high-vacuum seal.
+A good seal on canning jars keeps material in and microorganisms out.
+If food is not canned properly, bacteria, yeasts, and moulds inside the jar can spoil food and make you sick.

-Botulism is a type of food poisoning caused by bacterium that can produce a deadly toxin inside a sealed jar of food.
+Botulism is a type of food poisoning caused by Clostridium botulinum, a type of bacteria that can produce a deadly toxin inside a sealed jar of food.
 If you eat even a tiny amount of contaminated food, botulism can cause serious illness or death.
-Spores of the botulism bacteria are present everywhere.
-Botulism bacteria are heat resistant and can survive high temperatures.
+Spores of the botulism bacteria are present everywhere in the environment, and are heat resistant, and so are able to survive relatively high temperatures.
 It grows in moist, low acid foods with little to no oxygen.
-Improperly canning foods provides ideal conditions for botulism if not done properly.
+Improperly canning foods provides ideal conditions for botulism.

-There is no way to tell if canned food is contaminated with botulism because the food may not look, taste or smell spoiled.
-The only safe way to avoid botulism is by properly canning low acid food in a high-pressure canner.
-Low acid foods like meat, fish and poultry and vegetables (except tomatoes with added lemon juice or vinegar) must be processed or cooked in a high-pressure canner.
+There is no way to tell if canned food is contaminated with botulism because the food may not look, taste, or smell spoiled.
+The only safe way to avoid botulism is by properly canning low acid food using a high-pressure canner.
+Low acid foods like meat, fish, poultry, and vegetables must be processed using a high-pressure canner.

-• A high-pressure canner cooks under pressure.
-The pressure inside the canner increases the temperature of boiling water from 100°C (212°F) up to 116°C (240°F).
-This is the minimum temperature necessary to destroy botulism spores and the only way to guarantee safe canning.
+• A high-pressure canner increases pressure inside the vessel, which causes the boiling point of water to rise from 100°C (212°F) up to 116°C (240°F).
+This is the minimum temperature necessary to destroy botulism spores and the only way to guarantee safe canning of low acid foods.

 The acidity of the food being processed is key to deciding which canning method to use.
-Acidity is measured using the term “pH”.
-The lower the pH number of the food, the more acidic it is.
+Acidity is measured using the pH scale.
+The lower the pH of the food, the more acidic it is.

 • Pressure canning must be used for all low acid foods, meat, fish, poultry and all vegetables except tomatoes.